oceanbrowser/whatsnew-ob3-io/site/index.md

 ### Bug fixes

+- add additional tests to ensure that account has all required information for proceeding with login - to address an edge case of user attempting to login with an invalid account (missing email or OB3 userID data).
+User will be prompted to contact support and login will abort to login screen on account failure.

 - when using OB3 clipboard if you cut and paste feature to move content within the same document sometimes pasted content would sometimes appear in wrong position.

   ![image-20230815124817911](index.assets/image-20230815124817911.png)